-Chrystia Freeland is Canada’s Deputy Prime Minister, Minister of Intergovernmental Affairs and the Member of Parliament for University-Rosedale.
+Chrystia Freeland is Canada’s Deputy Prime Minister, Minister of Finance, and the Member of Parliament for University-Rosedale.

 Ms. Freeland was first elected as a Member of Parliament in July 2013.

 An esteemed journalist and author, Ms. Freeland was born in Peace River, Alberta.
 She was educated at Harvard University before continuing her studies on a Rhodes Scholarship at the University of Oxford.

 After cutting her journalistic teeth as a Ukraine-based stringer for the Financial Times, The Washington Post and The Economist, Ms. Freeland went on to wear many hats at the Financial Times.
 Ms. Freeland then served as deputy editor of The Globe and Mail between 1999 and 2001, before returning to the Financial Times as deputy editor and then as U.S. managing editor.